elifesciences/tech-team/adr/0002-use-containers-for-foreign-languages.md

 These tools are usually distributed as source code.
 The operational overhead of writing formulas for the environment to build them is a form of waste.

-Some tools written in Java instead have a very stable runtime platform (Selenium, ElasticSearch, even Jenkins), as they are distributed as binaries.
+Some tools written in Java instead have a very stable runtime platform (ElasticSearch, even Jenkins), as they are distributed as binaries.

 ## Decision